 Listen to “I Got The Sun In The Morning” here:

-April 1, 1950: This is the date that the columns claimed Judy was going to embark on a trip to Europe with husband Vincente Minnelli and daughter Liza Minnelli.
+April 1, 1950: This is the date that the columns claimed Judy was going to embark on a trip to Europe with her husband Vincente Minnelli and daughter Liza Minnelli.
 Judy had gone to Boston on March 20th for a rest after the ordeal of filming Summer Stock was over.
 But instead of Europe, she rented a house in Carmel, California, where she planned to rest for six months.

 April 1, 1960: MGM Records, via their association with EMI in England, recently released this compilation of performances from their soundtrack albums in both the U.K. and Australia, titled “Great Moments Of The Movies.”
 The compilation was part of a new series of MGM soundtracks that feature two albums on one long-playing 12″ record.